codeofdusk/gptcmd/README.md

 Gptcmd starts in the "detached thread", a scratch area intended for quick conversation.
 A new, named conversation thread can be created from the current thread with the `thread` command, which takes a name for the new thread as an argument:

 ```
-(gpt-4o) say Responding only using ascii symbols and without narrative explanation, what is the closed-form formula to calculate the nth Fibonacci number?
+(gpt-4o) say Responding only using ASCII/Unicode symbols and without narrative explanation, what is the closed-form formula to calculate the nth Fibonacci number?
 ...
 F(n) = (φ^n - ψ^n) / √5